gerane/Posh-Teamviewer/README.md

 # Posh-Teamviewer Module

 The Teamviewer PowerShell Module allows users to connect and edit device properties using the Teamviewer API.
+Online Documentation can be found on [ReadTheDocs](https://readthedocs.org/projects/posh-teamviewer/)

 ## Installation